Home

 MEETINGS

-The Nockamixon Board of Supervisors meets at 7:30 PM on the third Thursday of each month at our township building.
+The Nockamixon Board of Supervisors meets at 7:30 PM on the third Thursday of each month at the township building located at 589 Lake Warren Road, Upper Black Eddy.
 Regular meetings are open to the public and respectful input is welcomed during public comment time.
 The deadline to enter items into the official BOS Meeting Agenda is 3:00 pm Thursday, one week prior to the meeting.

 If you are interested in participating in the Board of Supervisors Zoom meeting, please contact the township office, no later than 24 hours prior to the meeting.